Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Functions and Procedures - Python.md

 # Calling the function and passing 2 values
 print()
-print("Calling Function | Note: Will NOT Display") print()
+print("Calling Function | Note: Will NOT Display Anything!") print()

 multiply(5, 5)